 Com.
 Thomas MacDonough

 McDonough County is named in honor of Thomas Macdonough who defeated a British squadron in the decisive naval Battle of Lake Champlain in the War of 1812.
-McDonough County was part of the “Military Tract” set aside by Congress for veterans of the War of 1812.
+McDonough County was part of the “Military Tract” set aside by Congress for veterans of the 1812 war.
 You will find a copy of the portrait below hanging outside the courtrooms, on the second floor of the McDonough County Courthouse.
-Macomb’s Chandler Park plays host to a memorial honoring both Gen. Alexander Macomb and Com.
+Macomb‘s Chandler Park plays host to a memorial honoring both Gen. Alexander Macomb and Com.
 MacDonough.